Skip to main content

 Overview

 Webhooks let you react to events in real time instead of polling the API.
-This guide covers setting up a subscription, building an endpoint, and handling events reliably.
+This guide covers setting up a subscription, verifying signatures, building a receiver endpoint, and handling events reliably.

 1. Create a webhook subscription